CyVerse-learning-materials/foss-2019/index.rst

 ------------------

 - Familiarity with productivity software for organizing your lab group, communications, and research
-- How to use containerized applications and workflows
+- How to scale out your computation from laptop to cloud and high performance computing (HPC) systems
-- How to scale out your computation from laptop to cloud to HPC/OSG
+- How to manage data for open science and reproducibility

 .. toctree::
    :maxdepth: 1